 The broad suite of features includes data visualization tools, centralized work portals, dashboard reports, work tracking boards, and automated request or approval workflows.

 Smartsheet also has a mobile app, available in eight languages, that allows registered users and team members to collaborate by accessing, viewing, editing, or updating sheets from their mobile device.
 Users can also sort information, respond to update requests, view project timelines, make decisions on relayed approvals, and pull up reports on key metrics that are updated in real time.
+Once the trial period is over, if the user doesn’t sign up for a paid account, then any sheets will need to be changed to another order or exported from Smartsheet.

 The mobile app allows users and licensed collaborators to access and fill out a form attached to a sheet.
 Form responders can even scan a barcode, share location information, or upload files, including photos taken from their mobile device.
 Once a form is submitted, this information is used to populate rows in an associated sheet.